2026 Agenda

 Afternoon Set: Evidence and Acceleration

 02:00 – 02:30 | Presentation: Leveraging Natural History and RWE for Rare Approvals.
-Bias mitigation; evidence provenance; cross-region submission strategies.
+Using observational data without tripping over bias and data provenance.

 02:45 – 03:30 | Fireside Chat: Accelerated Pathways and Global Harmonization.
 How companies align submissions across three continents.